Are you happy with your branding activities? Or do you find the money you spend does little to build your brand?

-A social media audit lays the foundations for the social media strategy that has an increasingly important role to play in the brand strategy developed later.
+A social media audit lays the foundations for the social media strategy that has an crucial role to play in the brand strategy developed later.

 Internal brand and communications audits often reveal a stunning amount of discrepancies that result in mixed messages to both prospective personnel and customers, incompatible branding efforts or even disagreement about branding goals.

 An external brand audit looks at how various stakeholders (or, more accurately, constituencies) view the brand.
 Such constituencies include customers, prospects, media, distributors/retailers, regulatory bodies and suppliers.

 Sometimes, an external brand audit is combined with a loss analysis to determine why a contract or other business went to a competitor.
 These constituencies are asked their perceptions and experiences with the brand and crucially, asked “What do we have to do to win back your business?”